A love for meeting passionate people, exploring new ideas and striving for a life full of adventure.

-I enjoy meeting passionate and positive people, and could spend hours drinking coffee with them or going on a walk, to learn about their interests and aspirations.
+I enjoy meeting passionate and positive people and could spend hours talking with them to learn about their interests and aspirations, especially over a coffee or on a walk.
 I particularly enjoy the company of people who will challenge the way I think and persuade me to change my mind about something, or help me learn something new.

 Mountain hiking has always been a pleasure, and whilst I haven’t scaled anything much larger than the peaks of the United Kingdom, I love the parallels between it and the process of creating a new venture.
 At first a mountain can seem intimidating with the summit so far away.
 The secret, of course, is to break the walk down in to stages; by focusing only on the next ridge, or the next natural place for rest, with a little tenacity – you eventually arrive on the top with breath intact.
 Of course, sometimes when you arrive, you can’t see anything – are cold and hungry and wish to be at home.
 And, there is always the risk of getting lost, or becoming distracted on route and not leaving yourself with enough time.
 This is the experience of most founders too.